-If we exclude latent problems with the experiment design that we did not account for, this result may indicate that reviewers are still able to conduct their work properly, even when presented with tangled changes.
+If we exclude latent problems with the experiment design that we did not account for, this result may 491 indicate that reviewers are still able to conduct their work properly, even when presented with tangled 492 changes.
 However, the results may change in different contexts.
-For example, the cognitive load for reviewers may be higher with tangled changes, with recent research showing promising insights regarding this hypothesis (Baum, Schneider & Bacchelli, 2019).
-Therefore, the negative effects in terms of effectiveness could be visible when a reviewer has to assess a large number of changes every day, as it happens with integrators of popular projects in GitHub (Gousios et al., 2015).
-Moreover, the changes we considered are of average size and difficulty, yet results may be impacted by larger changes and/or more complex tasks.
-Finally, participants were not core developers of the considered software system; it is possible that core developers would be more surprised by tangled changes, find them more convoluted or less "natural," thus rejecting them (Hellendoorn, Devanbu & Bacchelli, 2015).
-We did not investigate these scenarios further, but studies can be designed and carried out to determine whether and how these aspects influence the results of the code review effort.
+For example, the cognitive load for 493 reviewers may be higher with tangled changes, thus the negative effects in terms of effectiveness could be 494 visible when a reviewer has to assess a large number of changes every day, as it happens with integrators 495 of popular projects in GitHub (Gousios et al., 2015).
+Moreover, the changes we considered are of average 496 size and difficulty, yet results may be impacted by larger changes and/or more complex tasks.
+Finally, 497 participants were not core developers of the considered software system; it is possible that core developers 498 would be more surprised by tangled changes, find them more convoluted or less "natural," thus rejecting 499 them (Hellendoorn et al., 2015).
+We did not investigate these scenarios further, but studies can be designed 500 and carried out to determine whether and how these aspects influence the results of the code review effort.
+501

-Given the remarks and comments of professional developers on tangled changes (Tao et al., 2012), we were also surprised that the experiment did not highlight any differences in the net review time between the treatment groups.
-Barring experimental design issues, this result can be explained by the additional context switch, which does not happen in the tangled pull request (control) because the changes are done in the same files.
-An alternative explanation could be that the reviewers with the untangled pull requests (treatment) spent more time "wondering around" and pinpointing small issues because they found the important defects quicker; this would be in line with the cognitive bias known as Parkinson's Law (Parkinson & Osborn, 1957) (all the available time is consumed).
-However, time to find the first and second defects (3) is the same for both experimental groups thus voiding this hypothesis.
-Moreover, similarly to us, Tao & Kim (2015) also did not find a difference with respect to time to completion in their preliminary user study.
-Further studies should be designed to replicate our experiment and, if results are confirmed, to derive a theory on why there is no reduction in review time.

-Our initial hypothesis on why time does not decrease with untangled code changes is that reviewers of untangled changes (control) may be more willing to build a more appropriate context for the change.
-This behavior seems to be backed up by our qualitative analysis (section "Results"), through the context-seeking actions that we witnessed for the treatment group.
+Given the remarks and comments of professional developers on tangled changes (Tao et al., 2012).
+502 we were also surprised that the experiment did not highlight any differences in the net review time 503 between the treatment groups.
+Barring experimental design issues, this result can be explained by 504 the additional context switch, which does not happen in the tangled pull request (control) because the 505 changes are done in the same files.
+An alternative explanation could be that the reviewers with the 506 untangled pull requests (treatment) spent more time "wondering around" and pinpointing small issues 507 because they found the important defects quicker; this would be in line with the cognitive bias known as 508 Parkinson's Law (Parkinson and Osborn, 1957) (all the available time is consumed).
+However, time to 509 find the first and second defects (3) is the same for both experimental groups thus voiding this hypothesis.
+510 511 Moreover, similarly to us, Tao and Kim also did not find difference with respect to time to completion in their preliminary user study (Tao and Kim, 2015).
+Further studies should be designed to replicate our 512 experiment and, if results are confirmed, to derive a theory on why there is no reduction in review time.
+513 Our initial hypothesis on why time does not decrease with untangled code changes is that reviewers 514 of untangled changes (control) may be more willing to build a more appropriate context for the change.
+This behavior seems to be backed up by our qualitative analysis (Section 6), through the context-seeking actions that we witnessed for the treatment group.
 If our hypothesis is not refused by further research, this could indicate that untangled changes may lead to a more thorough low-level understanding of the codebase.
 Despite we did not measure this in the current study, it may explain the lower number of false positives with untangled changes.
-Finally, untangled changes may lead to better transfer of code knowledge, one of the positive effects of code review (Bacchelli & Bird, 2013).
+Finally, untangled changes may lead to better transfer of code knowledge, one of the positive effects of code review (Bacchelli and Bird, 2013).